 Lee Mac Posted February 28, 2012 Posted February 28, 2012 http://en.wikipedia.org/wiki/Windows_code_page Quote

-Ahankhah Posted February 28, 2012 Posted February 28, 2012 Command: (getvar 'Dwgcodepage) "ANSI_1252" M.R.
+Ahankhah Posted February 28, 2012 Posted February 28, 2012 marko_ribar said: Command: (getvar 'Dwgcodepage) "ANSI_1252" M.R.
 Your codepage is English, so the reply is correct.
 Mine is Arabic ("ANSI_1256"), so I guess the reason for different behavior of AutoCAD is not due to a bug.
 Quote

-Lee Mac Posted February 28, 2012 Posted February 28, 2012 Your codepage is English, so the reply is correct.Mine is Arabis ("ANSI_1256"), so I guess the reason for different behavior of AutoCAD is not due to a bug.
+Lee Mac Posted February 28, 2012 Posted February 28, 2012 Ahankhah said: Your codepage is English, so the reply is correct.Mine is Arabis ("ANSI_1256"), so I guess the reason for different behavior of AutoCAD is not due to a bug.
 Exactly, Windows-1252 includes the Extended ASCII set (128-255), Windows-1256 (and most other code pages) does not - hence such characters are rendered as Unicode code-points) Quote

 Recommended Posts